lmcai/PhyloHerb/README.md

 # PhyloHerb		<img src="/images/logo.png" width="80" height="80">
 **Phylo**genomic Analysis Pipeline for **Herb**arium Specimens

-PhyloHerb is a wrapper program to process **genome skimming** data collected from herbarium specimens.
-The outcomes include the plastid genome (plastome) assemblies, mitochondrial genome assemblies, nuclear 35S ribosomal DNAs (NTS+ETS+18S+ITS1+5.8S+ITS2+28S), alignments of gene and intergenic regions, and a species tree.
-Combined with the morphological and distribution data from herbarium specimens, this approach provides an unparalleled opportunity to study **taxonomy, biogeography, and macroevolution with nearly complete taxon sampling**.
+**What is PhyloHerb**: PhyloHerb is a wrapper program to process **genome skimming** data collected from plant materials.
+The outcomes include the plastid genome (plastome) assemblies, mitochondrial genome assemblies, nuclear ribosomal DNAs (NTS+ETS+18S+ITS1+5.8S+ITS2+28S), alignments of gene and intergenic regions, and a species tree.
+It is designed to be a high throughput program dealing with lower quality data.
+Examples include **low-coverage (5x cpDNA) plastome phylogeny, recycling plastid genes from target enrichment data, retrieving low-copy nuclear genes from medium coverage (5x nucDNA) genome skimming**.

-We have tested this pipeline in the Barbados Cherry family Malpighiaceae, Clusiaceae, and several groups of algae.
-Each of these datasets contains hundreds to thousands of species and our pipeline extracts ample data to resolve both recent radiations (e.g., *Bunchosia*, Malpighiaceae >135 sp within 10 Myr) and ancient divergences (e.g., the divergence of red algea hundreds of millions of years ago).

 **License**: GNU General Public License